 In this interview, we talk to creative mind Laura.
-Next to her studies in European Studies: Identity and Integration, she works at WUA two days a week as Design Expert.
+Next to her studies in European Studies: Identity and Integration, she works at WUA first as Design Expert, now (after graduating from University) as a Digital researcher.
 She talks about her passion for design, and why she was given the nickname ‘Farfalla’ in Italy.

 Welcome, Laura!
 Good to have you here.
 How did you end up at WUA, and what will you be doing here exactly?